ConorsLeftReality/ALT02-DataAnalytics/README.md

 You create one graph based on your analysis of your chosen dataset (plotly)

-The user can choose which part of the dataset th get statistics about (User Defined Graphs?)
+The user can choose which part of the dataset the get statistics about (User Defined Graphs?)

 The user has a choice of what type of statistics they get (menu?)

-The program can present multiple graphs based on the users's choice (i am assuming at one time)
+The program can present multiple graphs based on the user's choice (i am assuming at one time)

 # **Non-Graphical Data to display:**